archtechx/tenancy/README.md

    ]
 ```

+When you create a new tenant, [tenant migrations](#tenant-migrations) will automatically be executed for that tenant.

 ### Starting a session as a tenant

 This runs `TenantManager::bootstrap()` which switches the DB connection, prefixes Redis, changes filesystem root paths, etc.